Fertility Glossary: IVF Abbreviations & Terminology

 Structural or functional damage to one or both fallopian tubes that reduces fertility.

 An ART cycle in which the woman does not receive drugs to stimulate her ovaries to produce more follicles.
 Instead, follicles develop naturally.

 A disorder in the uterus (e.g., fibroid tumors) that reduces fertility.

 The hollow, muscular female reproductive organ in the pelvis in which an embryo implants and grows during pregnancy.

 Varicose vein in the scrotum that may affect quality and production of sperm.

 • Z •

 A procedure in which an egg is fertilized in the laboratory and the zygote is transferred to the fallopian tube before cell division takes place.

-Now that you’re informed on all of the most important fertility terms and IVF abbreviations, approach the process of fertility with confidence and ease!
+Now that this fertility glossary has informed you on all of the most important fertility terms and IVF abbreviations, approach the process of fertility with confidence and ease!
 If you’re currently trying or planning on adding a special little member to your family, schedule an appointment with a fertility specialist to discuss your options and learn more about the fertilization process.